Sp0xF8/KnowledgeGraph/readme.md

 ***Example Useage***:
-When handling questions like "how old is X", this is broken down into different stages: the base question, matching paramaters, and potential variables.
+When handling questions like "how old is X", this is broken down into different stages: the base question, matching parameters, and potential variables.

 Here, "how " becomes the base of the question: followed by "old is", replacing the first wildcard.
-The second wildcard is identified as a variable by its '*' (astrics) in the conditions section.
+The second wildcard is identified as a variable by its '*' (asterisk) in the conditions section.
 After the variable text (e.g. "Tom Cruise") has been identified, it is added to a list FIFO list representing the variables in question.
 These variables are then unpacked and passed to the "on-true" function once a condition has been met.

 ```py